KaneLab/pericarp_mapping_sunflower/README.md

-Repository for all R code used in Joey's pericarp mapping project.
+Repository for all R code used in the pericarp mapping project.

 VCF filtering and formatting are written to follow this pipeline: